joshyjoshj/Lead-and-Lags-with-C-/README.md

   // Get the number of rows in the dataframe int nrow = df.nrows();

-  // Get the index of the column to be shifted int col_index = df.findName(column);
+  // Get the index of the columnn to be shifted int col_index = df.findName(column);

   // Create a new column to store the shifted values